ramparshad/calculator_PR/README.md

 - 💱 **Currency Converter**
   Converts between currencies using real-time exchange rates (data fetched from a free public API).

+- 🧳 **Unit Converter Tab**
+  Convert between various units such as length, weight, temperature, and more with optimized keypads and a clear interface.

 - 🎨 **Material You Support**
   Adapts to your system’s dynamic color palette (Monet), including light/dark themes and accent coloring.